TENNESSEE BOARD OF CHIROPRACTIC EXAMINERS

 Peer Review: No Board peer review at this time.

-Certified Clinical Chiropractic Assistants: Assistants who perform therapy must be state certified as of 6/2000.
+Certified Clinical Chiropractic Assistants: Chiropractic Therapy Assistants must be state certified as of 6/2000.

 |BOARD MEMBERS / TERMS: